 - Add an egg, which not only helps with binding, but adds moisture too.

-- Add a little oil, which helps keep the chicken meatballs tender and juicy.
+- Add a little oil and don’t skip the parmesan cheese!
+Both add fat and moisture to help keep the meatballs tender and juicy.

 - Use almond flour in place of breadcrumbs, which has added moisture.

-These chicken meatballs should be stored in an airtight container in the refrigerator and enjoyed within 3-4 days.
+Refrigerate: Cooked meatballs should be stored in an airtight container in the fridge and enjoyed within 3-4 days.

-To freeze them, just let them cool in the refrigerator and then arrange in a single layer, or in between sheets of wax paper, in a freezer safe container.
-They should last for up to 3-4 months in the freezer.
+Freeze: To freeze the meatballs, just let them cool in the fridge and then arrange in a single layer, or in between sheets of parchment paper, in a freezer safe container.
+Once frozen, you can also store them in a freezer safe resealable bag.
+They will last for 3 months in the freezer.

+Defrost and reheat: Let the frozen chicken meatballs thaw in the fridge overnight, or defrost them in the microwave.
 For best results, reheat in the microwave until warmed through (usually takes about 45-60 seconds) or on the stovetop in marinara sauce.
-I usually avoid reheating in the oven or air fryer as they tend to dry out.
+I usually avoid reheating them in the oven or air fryer as they tend to dry out.

-- If the ground chicken mixture is too wet or sticky (some brands of ground chicken are wetter than others), just refrigerate the mixture for 30 minutes to firm it up before rolling it into balls.
+- If the ground chicken mixture is too wet or sticky to roll into balls, just refrigerate the mixture for 30 minutes to help firm it up.

 - Be sure not to overcrowd your air fryer.
 You want a little bit of space in between the meatballs to ensure they air fry evenly.